Sir Peter Lampl

 Anthony earned a BA in Modern History at Worcester College, Oxford University, and a CPE and LPC degree from the London College of Law.

 Andy is co-Fund Manager of the Veritas Global strategies.
 He joined the company in 2003.
 He previously worked as an Analyst and Portfolio Manager at WP Stewart from 2001 to 2003 and Newton Investment Management from 1996 to 2001.
+In 2021 Andy became a Trustee of the Paul Hamlyn Foundation.

 A Chartered Accountant, Andy also worked as a Tax Consultant at Price Waterhouse from 1993 to 1996.